Pension Bible

 How it works for NHS, TPS and civil service members

-For members of the NHS Pension Scheme, Teachers' Pension Scheme, and Civil Service pension (alpha), the McCloud remedy works as a deferred choice at retirement.
+For members of the NHS Pension Scheme, Teachers' Pension Scheme, and Civil Service pension, the McCloud remedy generally works as a deferred choice when benefits are taken.

 The mechanism: